yegor256/zache/README.md

 If you omit the `lifetime` parameter, the key will never expire.

 By default `Zache` is thread-safe.
 It locks the entire cache on each `get` call.
-You turn that off by using `sync` argument:
+You can turn that off by using the `sync` argument:

 ```ruby
 zache = Zache.new(sync: false)
 v = zache.get(:count) { expensive() }
 ```

-You may use "dirty" mode, which will return you an expired value, while calculation is waiting.
-Say, you have something in the cache, but it's expired.
-Then, you call `get` with a long running block.
-The thread waits, while another one calls `get` again.
-That second thread won't wait, but will receive what's left in the cache.
-This is a very convenient mode for situations when you don't really care about data accuracy, but performance is an issue.
+You may use "dirty" mode, which will return an expired value while calculation is in progress.
+For example, if you have a value in the cache that's expired, and you call `get` with a long-running block, the thread waits.
+If another thread calls `get` again, that second thread won't wait, but will receive the expired value from the cache.
+This is a very convenient mode for situations where absolute data accuracy is less important than performance.

 The entire API is documented [here](https://www.rubydoc.info/github/yegor256/zache/master/Zache)